5 Foolproof Summer Taco Formulas

 What's better than a cold margarita on a hot summer day?
 A cold pitcher of margaritas plus a table filled with tacos.
-We'd have to argue that this particular food and drink pairing is one of our favourite easy seasonal meals.
+We'd have to argue that this particular food and drink pairing is one of our favorite easy seasonal meals.
 Why?
-Because the classic Mexican dish is incredibly customisable — from veggies, meat, and fish, to all the savoury-sweet add-ons.
+Because the classic Mexican dish is incredibly customizable — from veggies, meat, and fish, to all the savory-sweet add-ons.
 Plus tacos are affordable to assemble in bulk and (most importantly) can be tailored to quick home-cooking with just a few simple steps and ingredients.

 In order to demonstrate how foolproof tacos can be as the ideal warm-weather, make-it-yourself meal, we've created a formula to follow for five separate summery recipes.
 Ahead, find fun ideas for easy taco assembly.